Mintos Review 2022

-As Mintos is a profitable company, there is less risk than on many of the unprofitable platforms.
-Mintos also has a professional approach to selecting loan originators for their marketplace and has even made measures against their own bankruptcy.
+Mintos has a professional approach to selecting loan originators for the marketplace and has even made measures against their own bankruptcy.
 With these things in mind, we believe that Mintos is among the safer platforms on the market.

-However, other factors such as lack of knowledge about how a financial turndown will affect the P2P lending industry are also a risk factor that is worth considering.
+However, other factors such as lack of knowledge about how a financial turndown will affect the P2P lending industry are also risk factors that are worth considering.

 Our experience with Mintos